Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated `Dungen Dev` to version `1.1`!
+Dungen Dev 1.1 can handle more complex prompts and works well, especially on higher temperatures (0.7 <).
+This new version of Dungen Dev is available through our API and for free on Hugging Face Spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev
 - CRSD is now available on GitHub as well.
 Learn more here: https://github.com/Infinitode/CRSD
 - Created the CRS Dataset on Huggingface.
 Learn more here: https://huggingface.co/datasets/InfinitodeLTD/CRSD
 - Updated `DeepDefend` with 5 new functions under `defenses`.